Ungava Bay Iron Deposits

 ![]() Figure 2.
 Project Location Map. |

 All three project areas have been explored historically in the 1950's and 1960's, including sampling, drilling and metallurgical work to support the planning and development of iron mines.
-In September 2011, Oceanic reported an NI 43-101 compliant mineral resource estimate at Hopes Advance as well as Preliminary Economic Assessment (PEA) (view reports).
-In April 2012, the Company reported an updated NI 43-101 compliant mineral resource estimate at Hopes Advance (view report).
+In December 2019, the Company reported the results of an updated NI 43-101 compliant Preliminary Economic Assessment at Hopes Advance [link to report].

 Overview